Quickstart

 Download CloudQuery CLI

-You can download the precompiled binary from releases (opens in a new tab), or using CLI:
+You can download the precompiled binary from releases, or using CLI:

-curl -L https://github.com/cloudquery/cloudquery/releases/download/cli-v6.11.2/cloudquery_linux_amd64 -o cloudquery
+curl -L https://github.com/cloudquery/cloudquery/releases/download/cli-v6.27.0/cloudquery_linux_amd64 -o cloudquery

 chmod a+x cloudquery